Open-EO/openeo-eodc-driver/airflow/README.md

 ## Edit Environment variables

-Copy `sample.env` to `.env` and update the file as needed.
+Copy `/airflow/sample.env` to `/airflow/.env` and update the file as needed.
 This file is included in the `.gitignore` by default.
 Do not change this.

 ### Build the Docker Image